Update v4.2 - New components, 10+ framework guides, and quality improvements. Visit Changelog

 /* @plugin "@tailwindcss/forms"; */

-3. Add the Preline UI JavaScript
+3. Add Preline UI to the app entry

-Optional Preline UI Styles
+Optional Preline UI styles

 /* Adds pointer cursor to buttons */